ivanplaza90/pokedex/README.md

 ## Running the application locally

-Execute the `main` method in the `com.ivan.funnelOrchestrator.FunnelOrchestratorApplication` class from your IDE.
+Execute the `main` method in the `com.ivan.pokedex.PokedexApplication` class from your IDE.

 Or using gradle: